praeclarum/GooglePlus/README.md

 Below is documentation on how to access Google+ resources.
 It's based on the access patterns of the browser.

+What you should be impressed most about this API is how large some of these data objects are.
+For instance, the `Item` object below which represents an item in your stream has **23 documented fields** while the Google code has room for **91 fields**.
+Who knows what they have in store for us next.

 1 Authentication
 ===